garoyeri/azure-secrets-management/docs/configuration.md

 ### Configuration Reference

-* `defaults`: these key value pairs will be applied by default to all resources in the configuration.
+* `defaults`: these key-value pairs will be applied by default to all resources in the configuration.
 * `resources`: these are the resources that should be configured to be rotated.

 For each `resource`, there is a name identifier which is used by the action to identify resources when the `resources` filter is used to call the action.
 These must be unique within a configuration file.